OHI-Science/ohiprep/globalprep/fis/v2016/readme.md

 * format_bbmsy_data.R: Used to explore and combine various B/Bmsy scores into a single score.
 This also merges in the RAM B/Bmsy scores when they are available.
 Also gets the B/Bmsy values to the correct spatial scale.

     - fis_bbmsy.csv: Final B/Bmsy scores used for ohi-global calculations
-    - fis_bbmsy_gf_ram.csv: Gapfilling done on RAM data when scores didn't go to 2010
+    - fis_bbmsy_gf.csv: Gapfilling done on RAM data when scores didn't go to 2010